opensearch-project/documentation-website/_benchmark/user-guide/installing-benchmark.md

 OpenSearch Benchmark is compatible with JDK versions 17, 16, 15, 14, 13, 12, 11, and 8.
 {: .note}

-If you installed OpenSearch with PyPi, you can also provision a new OpenSearch cluster by specifying a `distribution-version` in the `execute-test` command.
+If you installed OpenSearch with PyPi, you can also provision a new OpenSearch cluster by specifying a `distribution-version` in the `run` command.

 If you plan on having Benchmark provision a cluster, you'll need to inform Benchmark of the location of the `JAVA_HOME` path for the Benchmark cluster.
 To set the `JAVA_HOME` path and provision a cluster: